 Losing a job is never a good thing, but it might be a catalyst for reducing nonessential credit card spending and becoming more goal oriented in general.

 Articles about budgeting (including emergency funds, which would apply to the situation explored in this piece) are worth a read and can inform a broader strategy of saving over spending.

 But understand that saving with many outstanding debts is less about amassing wealth and more about getting tactical with repayment.

-A cash management account can help track daily, weekly, or monthly spending to identify where cutbacks might be possible.
+A checking and savings account can help track daily, weekly, or monthly spending to identify where cutbacks might be possible.